drug-design/course/docs/chapters/structure-based-design.md

 ### Automated Construction Approaches

-The purpose of construction programs is to discover a new chemical framework that fits to the active site of the target receptor or enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/automated-construction-approaches-279c940a'><i class='fa fa-play' aria-hidden='true'></i></button>The purpose of construction programs is to discover a new chemical framework that fits to the active site of the target receptor or enzyme.
 Some methods are based on an existing moiety and additional fragments are appended by a step-by-step build up procedure.
 Other methods consist of assembling novel molecules from pieces that are positioned optimally in favorable regions of the active site.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.